Ms. Harper appears in The Courier: From the ashes. This is a 2017 Limited Series from indie comics publisher Zenescope .

 She’s an OK mechanic.
 She has the knowledge to do fairly complex repairs, but she can’t carry the tools to do serious moto mechanics.

 Her most important piece of kit is her bike.
 It is near-future tech.
 Though we don’t see many details, it has an onboard computer (with a display screen).
-In lieu of an engine there’s a sort of stack of cylinders.
+In lieu of an engine there’s a stack of cylinders.

 The computer can interface with the HUD within her helmet.
 This provides her with a GPS, speedometer, fuel gauge and other driving indicators.